Azure-Samples/active-directory-xamarin-native-v2/README.md

 #### [OPTIONAL] Step 3b: Configure the Android project with your return URI

 1. Open the `UserDetailsClient.Droid\MainActivity.cs` file.
-2. Locate the `App.PCA.RedirectUri` assignment, and change it to assign the string `"msal<Application Id>://auth"` where `<Application Id>` is the identifier you copied in Step 2
-3. Open the `UserDetailsClient.Droid\Properties\AndroidManifest.xml`
+2. Open the `UserDetailsClient.Droid\Properties\AndroidManifest.xml`
-4. Add or modify the `<application>` element as in the following:
+3. Add or modify the `<application>` element as in the following:
 ```Xml
     <application>
     <activity android:name="microsoft.identity.client.BrowserTabActivity">